debmalya/RunErrands/README.md

 # RunErrands
 Sometimes some adhoc tasks come.
-To prepare scripts to attand such call.
+To prepare scripts to attend such calls.

 * Task 1: Copy files which contains data for peak hours (17:00 - 19:59), first parameter is the destination directory.
 * Task 2: Copy files which contains data for peak hours (17:00 - 19:59), first parameter is the source directory, second parameter is the destination directory.